opendnssec/opendnssec-manual/wiki/softhsm.md

 ### SoftHSM v1

-(The first version of SoftHSM)[softhsm2] was developed for OpenDNSSEC using the general requirements for DNSSEC.
+[The first version of SoftHSM](softhsm1.md) was developed for OpenDNSSEC using the general requirements for DNSSEC.
 It uses the library Botan for the crypto operations and the keys are stored in a database backend using SQLite.

 SoftHSM v1 is now no longer supported.

 ### SoftHSM v2

 It focuses on a higher level of security by encrypting sensitive information and using unswappable memory.
 There is also a more generalized crypto backend, where you can use Botan or OpenSSL.
-Visit the (SoftHSM v2 page)[softhsm2] for more information.
+Visit the [SoftHSM v2 page](softhsm2) for more information.

 ### Pros and Cons